• Skip to primary navigation

 You can’t achieve your revenue sales goal without monitoring interim sales and marketing metrics.

 These metrics look at sales performance overall.
-Think beyond the top two and set metrics that demonstrate to reps that you are looking for more than new sales revenue from them.
-To doubly reinforce your focus, align compensation plan with the metrics you set here.
+Expand beyond the top two and set metrics that give you insight into existing client growth and client retention.
+An added benefit is that you’ll demonstrate to reps that you are looking for more than net new sales revenue from them.
+To emphasize your focus, align the compensation and bonus plan with the metrics you set here.

 2. Net new clients